Laura-Puckett/Laura-Puckett.github.io/_portfolio/project5.md

 excerpt: "An independent project that I conducted to study the interactions between forest growth, competition, and mortality during a summer internship at Harvard Forest. <br/><img src='/images/portfolio/HarvardForest_thumbnail.png'>"
 collection: portfolio
 ---
 The goal of this project was to explore the relationship between tree growth, competition, and background (unexplained) mortality.
 This is a project that I conducted as part of a summer internship at Harvard Forest.

-I used both long-term datasets and field-data that I collected for the analysis.
+In this project, I used both long-term datasets and field-data that I collected.
 For each 10m diameter forest inventory plot, I matched multiple years of data to determine the annual diameter growth increment for each tree.
 I also calculated a competition value for each tree in each year.
 The competition index was based on (1) the ratio of a tree's size to it's neighbors and (2) the distance to neighboring trees.
 I also used time-series analysis to gap-fill values for neighboring trees that did not have data in every year because they were located outside of the plot.

 | ![](/images/portfolio/HarvardForest_thumbnail.png) |
 |:--:|